 If you are working from your own machine, be sure to install Git, if it is not already installed.
 If you followed the lab1b setup, you should have Git already installed.

-bare repository refers to a directory containing only the set of commits (what
+refers to a directory containing only the set of commits (what would be a

 shared by several repositories.

-with a checked-out working directory from one of its commits (generally your
+working directory from one of its commits (generally your latest).

-latest).
-You are free to set up other such local clones (say on your personal
+You are free to set up other such local clones (say on your personal laptop

-laptop or home computer).
-The central repository will serve to keep them all in
+or home computer).
+The central repository will serve to keep them all in sync

-sync with each other (at least if you follow the instructions here), so that
+with each other (at least if you follow the instructions here), so that you

 C. Setting up a Local Repository

 Regardless of if you plan on using your local computer or a lab computer, you must do this section.
 This part sets up a local repository on your instructional account.
-Open up the terminal on the lab computer (or ssh in from your personal computer like you did in the section on instructional accounts) and type:
+Open up the terminal on the lab computer (or ssh in from your personal computer) and type:

 This invokes a script that will create a clone of a central repository for your work (one that we and the autograder share).